-The African Union has reached an agreement with Arab, European and UN leaders for a joint peacekeeping mission with the European Union in Darfur.
+The African Union has reached an agreement with Arab, European and U.N. leaders for a joint peacekeeping mission with the European Union in Darfur.
 The planned force could include some 27,000 troops, including the existing 7,000-member African Union deployment.
 The Sudanese government took part in the deliberations but has not given its unqualified approval.
-UN Secretary General Koffi Annan is calling for an international conference including the Sudanese government and rebel groups to resolve the outstanding issues by the end of the year.
-The agreement comes amid reports the pro-government janjaweed militas have increased attacks on Darfurian civilians.
-On Thursday, Jan Egeland, the UN’s top humanitarian official, spoke from Western Darfur.
+U.N.
+Secretary-General Kofi Annan is calling for an international conference including the Sudanese government and rebel groups to resolve the outstanding issues by the end of the year.
+The agreement comes amid reports the pro-government Janjaweed militias have increased attacks on Darfurian civilians.
+On Thursday, Jan Egeland, the U.N.’s top humanitarian official, spoke from Western Darfur.

-UN Emergency Relief Coordinator Jan Egeland: "We have a total meltdown now for security in Darfur.
+U.N.
+Emergency Relief Coordinator Jan Egeland: "We have a total meltdown now for security in Darfur.
 I never believed it would have gotten so bad in recent weeks.
-We hear story after story of armed men attacking defenceless women and children, of women being raped."
+We hear story after story of armed men attacking defenseless women and children, of women being raped."

 In Mexico, leaders of the popular uprising in the state of Oaxaca are lashing out at government claims their members were responsible for the fatal shooting of American journalist Brad Will.
 Will was shot and killed in Oaxaca three weeks ago today.
 His assailants have been identified as local police officers and government officials.
 The Oaxacan state government is claiming Will was shot at close range by members of the Popular Assembly of Oaxacan People, or APPO.
 On Thursday, APPO spokesperson Florencio Lopez Martinez denied the charges and accused Oaxaca’s governor and other officials of backing the crime.

-In Israel, a government cabinet minister is calling for an increase in the "targeted killing" of Palestinian leaders.
-In an address on public radio Thursday, Infrastructure Minister Benjamin Ben Eliezer said the attacks should be broadened and that not even Palestinian Prime Minister Ismail Haniya should be immune.
+In Israel, a government Cabinet minister is calling for an increase in the "targeted killing" of Palestinian leaders.
+In an address on public radio Thursday, Infrastructure Minister Benjamin Ben-Eliezer said the attacks should be broadened and that not even Palestinian Prime Minister Ismail Haniyeh should be immune.

 Here in the United States, Thursday was a day of victory and defeat for Democratic Congressmember Nancy Pelosi on Capitol Hill.
 In a historic move, Pelosi was chosen by acclamation to become the nation’s first female House speaker.
 But in a direct rebuke to her wishes, House Democrats also voted to make Congressmember Steny Hoyer of Maryland the new House majority leader.
 Pelosi had openly campaigned for Congressmeber John Murtha of Pennsylvania.
-The final vote was one hundred and forty nine to eighty six.
+The final vote was 149 to 86.
 The session marked an end to a bitter leadership campaign that saw Murtha’s opponents accusing him of corruption.

-In other news, a new government audit is warning the Bush administration’s plan for a high-tech virtual border fence will likely cost far more than its initial two billion-dollar estimate.
+In other news, a new government audit is warning the Bush administration’s plan for a high-tech virtual border fence will likely cost far more than its initial $2 billion estimate.
 The virtual fence will utilize sensors, cameras and drones to monitor the borders with Canada and Mexico.
-The Homeland Security Department’s inspector general now says the plan could cost up to thirty billion dollars.
+The Homeland Security Department’s inspector general now says the plan could cost up to $30 billion.

 The Miami Herald is reporting the Bush administration is planning construction of a massive new "mini-city" at Guantanamo Bay to hold military trials for prisoners.
-The one hundred twenty-five million dollar compound would be the largest single construction expenditure since the prison opened four years ago.
+The $125 million compound would be the largest single construction expenditure since the prison opened four years ago.
 The administration wants to begin the military commissions by July of next year.